Image by Samuel Morazan from Pixabay

 Editor’s Note: The following contains sagacious career advice by the late longtime sportscaster, Chris Roberts, for young people aspiring to be broadcasters.
 Chris passed away in 2023.
 For 23 years he was the voice of the UCLA Bruins’ football and basketball games.
 Chris retired in 2015.
 He and I were once co-workers at a successful radio station in southern California.
 Before he retired we sat down in 2010 to talk about broadcasting and tips for young broadcasters.

-Decision-makers at the Pac-12 probably consider it a birthright to promote the conference as the “conference of champions.”
-Yes, some school programs are better known than others, but all the athletic programs have reasons to be proud.
+Decision-makers at the Pac-12 probably once considered it a birthright to promote the conference as the “conference of champions.”
+(That was before 10 schools left the conference effective in 2024.)

 The same is true off the field.
-Broadcasters in the Pac-12 conference are also champions.
+Broadcasters in the Pac-12 conference have also been champions.

-Consider the depth of respect the former longtime UCLA play-by-play announcer, Chris Roberts, pays to his peers in the Northwest who have also retired.
+Consider the depth of respect the former longtime UCLA play-by-play announcer, Chris Roberts, paid to his peers in the Northwest who have retired.

 Courtside: the late Chris Roberts, UCLA play-by-play announcer